cBLUE-dev-team/cBLUE.github.io/docs/html/_sources/install.rst.txt

 package		comment
 =======		=============================================================================
-numpy		most of the matrix calculations are based on numpy arrays numexpr		used to speed up numpy-array calculations of large arrays sympy		used to symbolically form geolocation equation and evaluate Jacobian pandas		certain operations are based on Pandas dataframes pathos		multiprocess framework (if user specifies multiprocessing) laspy		used to read LAS files
+numpy		most of the matrix calculations are based on numpy arrays numexpr		used to accelerate numpy-array calculations of large arrays sympy		used to symbolically form geolocation equation and form/evaluate Jacobian pandas		certain operations are based on Pandas dataframes pathos		multiprocess framework (if user specifies multiprocessing) laspy		used to read LAS files